 - To provide members or their guests with access to entertainment facilities.

-Similar to travel expenses, you are not allowed to deduct any Entertainment expenses for a spouse, family member, or other individual unless you can show you had a clear business purpose, rather than a personal or social purpose, for providing entertainment.
+Similar to travel expenses, you are not allowed to deduct any entertainment expenses for a spouse, family member, or another individual unless you can show you had a clear business purpose, rather than a personal or social purpose, for providing entertainment.

-What Tax Form is Used to Deduct Travel & Entertainment Expenses?
+Tax Forms Used to Deduct Travel & Entertainment Expenses

 Below, you will find a table that shows the tax form that you can use to report Travel and Entertainment expense deductions based on your business entity.
 If you are not sure which business entity is right for you, check out our Best Business Structure article to learn more.